ibm-cloud-docs/satellite/limitations.md

 You cannot scope access policies for {{site.data.keyword.satelliteshort}} Config resources (configuration, subscription, cluster, or cluster group) to an {{site.data.keyword.cloud_notm}} resource group. {{site.data.keyword.satelliteshort}} Config uses the open source Razee project, which authenticates users by using the organization.
 The organization supports only the account ID, not resource groups.

 You cannot scope access policies to particular configuration or subscription resources.
 When you assign a policy in the {{site.data.keyword.cloud_notm}} IAM console, leave the **Resource** field blank for configurations or subscriptions.
 Instead, you can scope the access policy to a cluster group for more control of how your {{site.data.keyword.satelliteshort}} Config resources are deployed.

+To let users view the Kubernetes resources that run in clusters with {{site.data.keyword.satelliteshort}} Config, you must assign an access policy with the appropriate role (Administrator, Manager, or Reader) to {{site.data.keyword.satelliteslong_notm}} (and not scoped to a particular resource or resource type).

 **Configuration files in {{site.data.keyword.satelliteshort}} Config**
 * You can upload only an individual configuration file of Kubernetes resources per release version.
 You cannot upload a directory or several different configuration files.